Denmark–United States relations: Agreements - US and Kingdom of Denmark 1776–1826

+1826-1914

+During the Pierce administration, Pierce noted in a speech:Negotiations are pending with Denmark to discontinue the practice of levying tolls on our vessels and their cargoes passing through the Sound.
+I do not doubt that we can claim exemption therefrom as a matter of right.
+It is admitted on all hands that this exaction is sanctioned, not by the general principles of the law of nations, but only by special conventions which most of the commercial nations have entered into with Denmark.
+The fifth article of our treaty of 1826 with Denmark provides that there shall not be paid on the vessels of the United States and their cargoes when passing through the Sound higher duties than those of the most favored nations.
+This may be regarded as an implied agreement to submit to the tolls during the continuance of the treaty, and consequently may embarrass the assertion of our right to be released therefrom.
+There are also other provisions in the treaty which ought to be modified.
+It was to remain in force for ten years and until one year after either party should give notice to the other of intention to terminate it.
+I deem it expedient that the contemplated notice should be given to the Government of Denmark.During the American Civil War, Lincoln proposed to purchase the Danish West Indies to better maintain its blockade of the Confederacy.
+The United States Senate refused to go along, and negotiations continued intermittently for five more decades, but both sides had internal opposition.

 World War I

 Denmark was neutral in World War I, but suffered a significant disruption in trade, and decided its colonies were a financial burden, especially as the inhabitants were restive.
 The United States did not want Germany to purchase the islands of Saint Thomas, Saint Croix, and Saint John.
 In 1916, Denmark sold their Danish West Indies to the United States, and both countries signed the Treaty of the Danish West Indies.
 The sale for $25 million deal was finalized on 17 January 1917.
 On 31 March 1917, the United States took possession of the islands and the territory was renamed the Virgin Islands of the United States.

 World War II

 During World War II, in April 1941, the United States worked with Henrik Kauffmann, Denmark's ambassador to Washington, to establish a temporary protectorate over Greenland.